 What is course rating?

 First things first.
-You need to be on top of Course Rating and it’s a metric a lot of golfers misunderstand.
+You need to be on top of a metric lots of golfers misunderstand.

 The Course Rating represents the difficulty of a course for a scratch golfer.
 That’s a ‘0’ handicapper – not +1 or 1.
 Zero.